vcvpaiva/Lucy/chatGPT/theorems.md

-Excellent idea!
-Adding the **mathematical area** will make the glossary much more useful.
-I’ll structure each entry like this:
+We structure each entry like this:

 **Name**

 *One-sentence definition/statement.*

 Mathematical area: *X*

 Wikidata ID: *Q…*

 ---

 **Adjoint functors**